Best Practices for Access Point Security in WatchGuard Cloud

 To prevent misconfiguration of your access points, we recommend you create a secure common configuration with access points sites.

-We recommend you keep access point firmware up-to date with the latest version for your device.
+We recommend you keep access point firmware up to date with the latest version for your device.

-We recommend you use strong unique device passwords for your access points.
+We recommend you use strong, unique device passwords for your access points.

-You can use an access point site to configure wireless SSIDs and radio settings, and then apply that configuration to the access points in the accounts that subscribe to the access point site.
+You can use an access point site to configure wireless SSIDs and radio settings, and then apply that configuration to access points in the accounts that subscribe to the access point site.

 - Each access point site can have multiple subscribed devices.
 All devices that subscribe to a site share the same site configuration settings.